ausaccessfed/shibboleth-idp-installer/README.md

 ## Status
 This software is actively being developed and maintained.
 It is ready for use in production environments.

+This version now eanle connection to eduGAIN, the global federation of federations.

 ## License
 Apache License Version 2.0, January 2004